etaubman/jquery-typeintent/README.md

 jquery-type-intent
 ==================

-A jQuery plugin that will fire the change event on an input box when the user stops typing
+A jQuery plugin that will fire the change event on an input box when the user stops typing or optionally when the user completes a word.

+#Usage